Accelerator physics: Beam dynamics

 thus identifying the system as a parametric oscillator.
 Beam parameters for the accelerator can then be calculated using Ray transfer matrix analysis; e.g., a quadrupolar field is analogous to a lens in geometrical optics, having similar properties regarding beam focusing (but obeying Earnshaw's theorem).

 The general equations of motion originate from relativistic Hamiltonian mechanics, in almost all cases using the Paraxial approximation.
 Even in the cases of strongly nonlinear magnetic fields, and without the paraxial approximation, a Lie transform may be used to construct an integrator with a high degree of accuracy.

 Modeling Codes

 There are many different software packages available for modeling the different aspects of accelerator physics.
 One must model the elements that create the electric and magnetic fields, and then one must model the charged particle evolution within those fields.
-A popular code for beam dynamics, designed by CERN is MAD, or Methodical Accelerator Design.

 Beam diagnostics

 A vital component of any accelerator are the diagnostic devices that allow various properties of the particle bunches to be measured.

 A typical machine may use many different types of measurement device in order to measure different properties.
 These include (but are not limited to) Beam Position Monitors (BPMs) to measure the position of the bunch, screens (fluorescent screens, Optical Transition Radiation (OTR) devices) to image the profile of the bunch, wire-scanners to measure its cross-section, and toroids or ICTs to measure the bunch charge (i.e., the number of particles per bunch).

 While many of these devices rely on well understood technology, designing a device capable of measuring a beam for a particular machine is a complex task requiring much expertise.
 Not only is a full understanding of the physics of the operation of the device necessary, but it is also necessary to ensure that the device is capable of measuring the expected parameters of the machine under consideration.

 Success of the full range of beam diagnostics often underpins the success of the machine as a whole.